What's the difference?

 Boot capacity for the Juke is impressive for an SUV in this class, with 422 litres on offer, which is close to the volume we’d expect from something a size-bracket up, and 1305L with the second row folded down.
 There is a space-saver spare under the boot floor.

-Width is another story, because while two grown-ups will be fine in the back, there isn’t enough space for three to sit in comfort for any length of time.
-You need to be realistic about what to expect from a city-sized car.
+Width is another story, because while two adults will be fine in the back, there isn’t enough space for three to sit in comfort for any length of time.

 Storage options in the front include a small lidded box between the seats (which doubles as an adjustable armrest), two cupholders and various oddments spaces in the centre console, as well as the wireless charging bay in front of the gearshift.